silverwind/cidr-tools/README.md

 cidrTools.exclude(['::1/127'], ['::1/128']) //=> ['::/128']
 cidrTools.expand(['2001:db8::/126']) //=> ['2001:db8::', '2001:db8::1', '2001:db8::2', '2001:db8::3']
 cidrTools.overlap('1.0.0.0/24', '1.0.0.128/25') //=> true
+cidrTools.normalize('0:0:0:0:0:0:0:0/0') //=> '::/0'
 ```

 ## API

 All functions take CIDR addresses or single IP addresses.
-On single addresses, a size of `/32` or `/128` is assumed.
-The return values will always be a aggregated set of networks, sorted human-readable, with IPv4 sorted before IPv6.
+On single addresses, a prefix of `/32` or `/128` is assumed.
+Function that return networks will return a merged and properly sorted set of networks with IPv4 sorted before IPv6.

 ### cidrTools.merge(networks)

-- `networks` *String* or *Array*: A list of IPv4 and IPv6 networks.
+- `networks` *String* or *Array*: One or more CIDR or IP addresses.

 Returns an array of merged networks.

 ### cidrTools.exclude(baseNetworks, excludeNetworks)

-- `baseNetworks` *String* or *Array*: A list of IPv4 and IPv6 networks.
+- `baseNetworks` *String* or *Array*: One or more CIDR or IP addresses.
-- `excludeNetworks` *String* or *Array*: A list of IPv4 and IPv6 networks to exclude from `baseNetworks`.
+- `excludeNetworks` *String* or *Array*: One or more CIDR or IP addresses to exclude from `baseNetworks`.

 Returns an array of merged remaining networks.

 ### cidrTools.expand(networks)

-- `networks` *String* or *Array*: A list of IPv4 and IPv6 networks.
+- `networks` *String* or *Array*: One or more CIDR or IP addresses.

 Returns an array of individual IPs contained in the networks.

 ### cidrTools.overlap(networkA, networkB)

-- `networkA` *String*: A IPv4 and IPv6 network.
+- `networkA` *String*: A CIDR or IP addresses.
-- `networkB` *String*: A IPv4 and IPv6 network.
+- `networkB` *String*: A CIDR or IP addresses.

 Returns a boolean that indicates if the networks overlap (intersect) each other.

+### cidrTools.normalize(network)

+- `network` *String*: A CIDR or IP addresses.

+Returns a normalized representation of a IP or CIDR.
+Will not include a prefix on IPs.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence.